cloudfoundry-community/terraform-provider-cloudfoundry/website/docs/r/app.html.markdown

   - `username` - (Required, String) Username for the private docker repo
   - `password` - (Required, String) Password for the private docker repo

-* `git` - (Optional, String) The git location to pull the application source directly from source control.
+* `git` - (Optional, String) The git repository where to pull the application source from.

   - `url` - (Required, String) The git URL for the application repository.
   - `branch` - (Optional, String) The branch of from which the repository contents should be retrieved.